 Rethink – advice and information

-The Rethink mental illness advice service offers practical help on issues such as the Mental Health Act, community care, welfare benefits, debt, criminal justice and carers rights.
-They also offer general help on living with mental illness, medication, care and treatment.
+The Rethink Mental Illness advice and information service offers practical help on a wide range of topics such as The Mental Health Act, community care, welfare benefits, and carers rights.
+We also offer general information on living with mental illness, medication and care.

 Combat Stress is the veteran’s mental health charity.
 They can support you if you are struggling with mental health issues such as depression, anxiety, flashbacks; or if you are misusing alcohol or drugs.
 Treatment is free of charge.